ritikbanger/react18-input-otp/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 A fully customizable, one-time password (OTP) and phone number with separator input component for the web built with React.
+Tested on Web, Android, and iOS.
+This package supports all react versions.

 ![see here](https://github.com/ritikbanger/react18-input-otp/blob/main/src/demo/demo.gif)